jtsiomb/xmon/README.md

 On IRIX xmon is installed as setuid-root, to be able to access kernel memory to read the load average.
 Root priviledges are dropped immediately after /dev/kmem is opened.
 See `load_init` in `src/irix/load.c`.

+### IRIX network traffic unit is packets

+On IRIX xmon can't compute traffic in bytes.
+Only packet counters are available.
+So all displayed numbers are packets or packets / sec.